fcendesu/handimobil/README.md

-# HandiMobil - Mobile Service Management App
+# HandiMobil - Discovery Management System

 A Flutter mobile application for managing handyman service requests and discoveries.
 Built with Flutter and Laravel backend.